joshuaboniface/supersensor/README.md

       `light.turn_on` block starting on line 54 of the ESPHome configuration to disable this functionality.

+For more details, please [see my blog post on the SuperSensor project](https://www.boniface.me/the-supersensor/).

 ## Parts List

 * 1x ESP32 devkit (V4 38-pin, slim) [AliExpress (HW-395)](https://www.aliexpress.com/item/1005006019875837.html)